-How to view and delete old iPhone backups in iCloud
+Don't let your old backups take up unnecessary space — delete them

 Why it's good to keep your iCloud backups

-Holding onto your iCloud backups means you get to take your data virtually anywhere, with the ability to access and restore your iPhone or iPad's data from just about anywhere.
-It's particularly handy for folks with multiple devices, especially those who rely on Accessibility settings, since you don't have to manually set everything up again.
+Holding onto your iCloud backups means you get to take your data virtually anywhere, with the ability to access and restore your iPhone or iPad's data from just about anywhere as well.
+It's convenient for folks with multiple devices, especially those who rely on Accessibility settings, since you don't have to set everything up again manually.

 Why it's OK to delete iCloud backups